PaulKinlan/paul.kinlan.me/content/2024-10-03-20-years-blogging.md

 date: 2024-10-03T10:37:00
 title: 20 years blogging
 published: true
+tags:
+  - blogging
+  - career
+  - web
+  - internet
+  - history
+  - personal
+  - anniversary
+  - blogger
+  - posterous
+  - hugo
+  - jekyll
+summary: "This person recently realized they've been blogging for over 20 years, starting in August 2004.
+Their blogging journey began on kinlan.co.uk using Blogger, briefly used Posterous, and eventually landed on paul.kinlan.me using Hugo and possibly Jekyll.
+They acknowledge past writing imperfections but value their content and credit their blog for their current career path.
+They express gratitude for the web's inventor and contributors."
 ---

 I missed it, but I just realised that as of August 28th 2024 I\'ve been [blogging for over 20 year](https://paul.kinlan.me/first-post "https://paul.kinlan.me/first-post").
 I would have finished university and left my startups a couple of years before, gone went in to Enterprise, left behind Linux and Perl for a brief fling with c# and .net and started to make my first steps in to being a lot more public both in terms of documenting what I do and helping other folks.